FukuokaLab/SortIT/README.md

 | Browser shows “Could not connect” | Server not running or firewall blocking | Confirm `runserver` output, check network connectivity, ensure firewall allows the port |
 | Database errors on first run | Migrations missing | `python manage.py makemigrations` and `python manage.py migrate` |
 | Static files not loading | `STATIC_URL` misconfigured | Check `STATIC_URL` in settings |

+### Assumptions

+- It is assumed that each uploaded tile has a unique filename.
+Problems could arise if two files share the same filename.

 ---